-Under Clay’s leadership, Seattle Genetics has entered in to multiple strategic licenses for our ADC technology, including with Astellas, Genentech (Roche), AbbVie, GlaxoSmithKline and Pfizer, that have generated more than $375 million to date.
-Across internal and collaborator programs, there are more than 20 ADCs in clinical development using our technology.
+Under Clay’s leadership, Seattle Genetics has entered in to multiple strategic licenses for our ADC technology, including with Astellas, Genentech (Roche), AbbVie, GlaxoSmithKline and Pfizer, that have generated more than $400 million to date.
 Clay has also led Seattle Genetics’ capital-raising activities, securing more than $1.8 billion through public and private financings, including the company’s initial public offering in 2001.

 1998 as co-founder